Florents-Tselai/spat/README.md

 Returns the length of the list stored at key.
 If key does not exist, it is interpreted as an empty list and 0 is returned.
 An error is returned when the value stored at key is not a list.

+### Hashes

+`HSET(key, field, value)`

+Sets the specified fields to their respective values in the hash stored at key.
+This command overwrites the values of specified fields that exist in the hash.
+If key doesn't exist, a new key holding a hash is created.

+`HGET(key, field) → text`

+Returns the value associated with field in the hash stored at key.

 ### Generic

 `SPTYPE(key) → text`

 Returns the string representation of the type of the value stored at key.
-The different types that can be returned are: string, list, set, zset, hash and stream.
+The different types that can be returned are: string, list, set, and hash.
 Returns `NULL` when key doesn't exist.

 `DEL(key) → boolean`